goinvo/HealthDollars/README.md

 2. View allocation and flow of investment within the healthcare system
 3. Provide a “map” for communicating healthcare issues at the policy level
 4. Provide a “map” on which to place health services and products
+5. Data and community-driven evolution (wiki-like editing and near-real time renders of updates)
+6. GUI admin tool for editing and adding to model

 Licensed under Apache License 2.0